241209-NET/jason_fox/Project_1/README.md

 - Users can assign and unassign items to a category

 ## Stretch Goals
+- User passwords are hashed for security and integrity
 - Users can create groups which allow shared access to items and categories
 - NextDate for items will automatically update based on frequency
 - Items can have inceased precision based on time of day instead of just date